 Days later, the British left Manila except for a number of their allies like the Sepoy soldiers from India.
-They were abandoned due to lack of ships, and in Cainta and various Tagalog towns intermarried with the locals.
+They were abandoned due to a lack of ships, and in Cainta and various Tagalog, towns intermarried with the locals.

 Anda was tried in Madrid for insubordination but the Spanish government hailed him instead as a hero.